 If we want to edit a video on our own, what software do you recommend?

 No matter if you are on a Mac or a PC, we recommend Adobe Premier Elements for beginners and Adobe Premier Pro for intermediate to advanced editors.
 Final Cut and Avid are also good options, but we use Adobe Premier because it "talks" nicely with After Effects, Photoshop and Illustrator.
+Adobe products including the Adobe Creative Cloud are available at a discount via TechSoup here.

 Where do you suggest we host our videos?